Analytics

 • Period selector.
 Switch between Realtime, Today, Yesterday, and the last 7, 14, 30, or 90 days.
 The selector stays pinned to the top as you scroll.

 • Headline metrics.
-Visitors, page views, pages per visit, and bounce rate sit above the chart, each compared against the previous period.
+Visitors, page views, pages per visit, and bounce rate sit on a single row above the chart, each compared against the previous period.
 "Today" is compared against the same elapsed hours of yesterday, not the full day, so early-in-the-day figures read fairly.

 • Realtime.
-In Realtime, the chart, metrics, and lists refresh every 30 seconds.
+In Realtime, the chart, metrics, and lists refresh every 15 seconds — useful when a campaign just went live or something is spiking.

 • Display mode.
-A fullscreen toggle hides the WordPress admin chrome for showing the dashboard on a wall display or office screen.
+A fullscreen toggle hides the WordPress admin chrome, so the dashboard looks great on a wall display or office screen.
+You can also let the dashboard take over the main WordPress admin home screen — and the Analytics page stays available either way.

 Campaign tracking#

 Traffic tagged with UTM parameters is grouped into a Top Campaigns view, with breakdowns by source, medium, and campaign.
-Tag your links with standard utm_* parameters and Accelerate attributes each visit to the matching campaign.
+Just tag your links with standard utm_* parameters and Accelerate attributes each visit to the matching campaign — no setup needed on the Accelerate side.

 Outbound click tracking#

 Outbound click tracking records the external links visitors click, so you can see where they go after your content.
-It is opt-in: enable it from the Accelerate Settings page.
+It is opt-in: enable it from Accelerate → Settings.

-• Only the destination host is recorded, not full URLs or any personal data.
+• Only the destination host is recorded — never full URLs or any personal data.

 • Turning it off stops collection but keeps historical data, which reappears if you re-enable it.